 “Take my picture, Dad!”
 A sweet voice sings from the realm of the living.
-My vision resolves back to our corporeal plane of existence and I realize I can’t die yet.
+My vision resolves back to our corporeal plane and I realize I can’t die yet.
 My daughter wants me to take her picture.

 Teetering, I raise the Canon T90 to my half-lidded pupil, spin a ring (maybe focus, maybe aperture, who can be sure in this hellscape of sweaty fingertips and feverish nausea), and fire the shutter.

 Suddenly I’m sprinkled with a strange, oily mist.
 It smells like coconuts and forces my breath to catch.
 I stare stupidly at the T90 in my hand, now speckled with droplets of unknown fluid, then confusedly gape around me.
 I realize that a stranger has sprayed me with some sort of aerosolized sunscreen overspray, carried on that overzealous sea breeze which I’ve mentioned.
 But is this actually sunscreen?
 Or is it poison?
 Is this supposed happy beachgoer actually a bio-terrorist?
 Am I patient zero in some insidious plot?
 Will they make a movie out of this forty years from now?
 Will I be played by Tom Cruise’s clone?
 That would be awesome.